JeromeRocheteau/templater/README.md

 ### How to use this library?

-There are only 2 steps to follow in order to process templates i.e. it requires a template (file or string) and provides a string buffer that corresponds to the input template that has been fulfilled by the cope values:
+There are only 2 steps to follow in order to process templates i.e. it requires a template (file or string) and provides a string buffer that corresponds to the input template that has been fulfilled by some scope values:

-1. create only once a `Templater` object by the means of its constructor by providing a `Reader` object build from an input source that corresponds to the template;
+1. create only once a `Templater` object by the means of its constructor in providing a `Reader` object build from an input source that corresponds to the template;
 2. call as often as wanted the `doProcess` method in providing values to inject into the tempate map from strings to objects.

 The following source code can help: